versalitas/node_course_summary/README.md

 ## sprint 3

 ### Creational Patterns.
-increase flexibility and reuse of existing code
+Flexibility and reuse of existing code.

 #### Singleton
-ensure that a class has only one instance, while providing a global access point to this instance.
+Ensures that a class has only one instance, while providing a global access point to this instance.

 ### Structural patterns.
-assembles objects and classes into larger structures, while keeping these flexible and efficient.
+Assembles objects and classes into larger structures, while keeping these flexible and efficient.

 #### Decorator
-lets you attach new behaviors to objects by placing these objects inside special wrapper objects that contain the behaviors.
+Attaches new behaviors to objects by placing these objects inside special wrapper objects that contain the behaviors.

 ### Behavioral patterns
-effective communication and the assignment of responsibilities between objects.
+Effective communication and the assignment of responsibilities between objects.

 #### Observer
 lets you define a subscription mechanism to notify multiple objects about any events that happen to the object they’re observing.